WandLZhang/fast-science-0-stellar-engine/fast/stages-aw/README.md

 # FAST Stages

-Each of the folders contained here is a separate "stage", or Terraform root module.
+Each of the git folders contained here is a separate "stage", or Terraform root module.

 Each stage can be run in isolation (for example to only bring up a hub and spoke VPC in an existing environment), but when combined together they form a modular setup that allows top-down configuration of a whole GCP organization.